 Current state of the car buying market

 Drivers looking to purchase vehicles right now have to deal with high prices and sparse vehicle inventory.
-Kelley Blue Book reported that new vehicle costs increased to $47,148 in May 2022, this is up a dramatic 13.5 percent from May of last year.
+Kelley Blue Book reported that new vehicle costs surpassed $48,000 in June 2022, this is up a dramatic 12.7 percent from June of last year.

-According to Experian, drivers financing used cars paid $503 and those financing new ones paid close to $630 each month.
-The cost to purchase used vehicles was also up 1.8 percent in May, following three months of price decline.
+Drivers financing used cars paid $515 and those financing new ones paid close to $667 each month, according to Experian.
+The cost to purchase used vehicles was also up 11.1 percent compared to June 2021.

 Rising inflation is only one factor that has led to increased vehicle costs.
 The vehicle industry is still working to catch up with the profound impacts brought on by the microchip shortage and widespread inventory issues.
 Fortunately, indicators do show that vehicle production should return to pre-pandemic levels soon.
 Waiting to purchase could be worth your while.